Meridian (geography): The Greenwich Meridian

-nautical day- concludes at noon of civil day, starting at preceding noon.

 Magnetic meridian

 The magnetic meridian is an equivalent imaginary line connecting the magnetic south and north poles and can be taken as the horizontal component of magnetic force lines along the surface of the Earth.
 Therefore, a compass needle will be parallel to the magnetic meridian.
 However, a compass needle will not be steady in the magnetic meridian, because of the longitude from east to west being complete geodesic.
 The angle between the magnetic and the true meridian is the magnetic declination, which is relevant for navigating with a compass.
 Navigators were able to use the azimuth (the horizontal angle or direction of a compass bearing) of the rising and setting Sun to measure the magnetic variation (difference between magnetic and true north).

 True meridian

-The true meridian is the chord that goes from one pole to the other, passing through the observer, and is contrasted with the magnetic meridian, which goes through the magnetic poles and the observer.
+The true meridian is the arc that goes from one pole to the other, passing through the observer, and is contrasted with the magnetic meridian, which goes through the magnetic poles and the observer.
 The true meridian can be found by careful astronomical observations, and the magnetic meridian is simply parallel to the compass needle.
 The arithmetic difference between the true and magnetic meridian is called the magnetic declination, which is important for the calibration of compasses.

 Henry D. Thoreau classified this true meridian versus the magnetic meridian in order to have a more qualitative, intuitive, and abstract function.
 He used the true meridian since his compass varied by a few degrees.
 There were some variations.
 When he noted the sight line for the True Meridian from his family's house to the depot, he could check the declination of his compass before and after surveying throughout the day.
-He noted this variation down.
+He recorded this variation.